 Casting a vote online is more convenient than having to show up in person for polling.
 Group and audience members can cast their poll vote anytime and from anywhere–this is especially useful for members who are located far away or have a busy calendar schedule.

 With online voting, there is also usually a higher voter turnout and more audience engagement.
 This is because it's easier for members to participate in the poll when they can do it on their own time and from the comfort of their own home.

 In addition, online voting tools usually offer voter engagement tools like SMS alerts and emails about poll resources along with survey software.
-These also help increase voter turnout and make your election data more valid, so if the poll you're about to conduct is absolutely vital for your organization, using an online tool can help you ensure that it's successful and valid.
+These features also help increase voter turnout and make your election data more valid, so if the poll you're about to conduct is absolutely vital for your organization, using an online tool can help you ensure that it's successful and valid.

 Additionally, many online voting tools come with free trial periods so you can test out the software before making a decision on which survey software to invest in.

 Online voting tools also offer a higher degree of transparency than traditional poll methods.
-This is because some tools offer real-time election results and allow members to see how other audience members have voted–this interactive engagement and transparency can help build trust within your group.
+This is because some tools offer real-time election results and allow members to see how other audience members have voted–this interactive engagement and transparency can help build trust within your meetings and group.

 Then, many online polls also offer trained and neutral staff to monitor and conduct the election.
 This staff can help ensure that the election is carried out fairly and transparently, and that any questions or objections are addressed promptly.